KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

 #### Minor issues:
+- Make `anchor tol` step optional
+- Add `num_of_rounds` in homology modelling as an argument.
+- Make function in the places where there is repeated code (there is one on peptide similarity tempalte selection)
 - Have a `write_string` function for all the yields/joins/opens/writes in the code (or maybe for each function do this inside it, the file is overwritten successfully without defining a new one)
 - Add `number_of_tries` parameter to OpenMM (maybe also add the Langevin integrator patameters?)
 - CSP routine that builds the correct atom names in the flexible file could probably be more optimized (CSP could potentially solve the whole thing instead of per residue?)